Best practices for maintenance of FRF in turbine EHC system

 Phosphate Ester + Water → Phosphoric Acid or Acid Phosphates + Alcohol

-TAN value or Total Acid Number (measured in unit mgKOH/gm) is a parameter to denote acid content accumulation in FRF.
-A high TAN value degrades the fluid rapidly, decreases its viscosity and resistivity.
-Thereby causing acid corrosion of sensitive servo-valves and other system components of an EH System.
+Total Acid Number (in unit mgKOH/gm) is an important parameter to represent acid content build-up in FRF.
+The high value of TAN deteriorates the fluid, having the effect of reducing fluid viscosity and resistivity.
+This results in acid corrosion of vulnerable EH System servo-valves and other system elements.

 FRF de-gradation due to particles

-Since the dynamic oil film and fine clearances in servo-valves are less than 5 micron, even the finest silt particles and sludge/varnish deposits from fluid degradation can hinder proper operation.
-Fine particles get trapped in clearances between the valve plunger and housing.
-This abrasive wear is known as seizing or grinding.
-This can result in wear rates that are a thousand times greater than anticipated by the valve manufacturer.
+As the dynamic oil film and clearing in the servo-valves is very small, < 5 microns, even the finest silt particles and sludge/varnish deposits from fluid degradation will hinder normal operation.
+Clearance between the valve plunger & housing traps fine particles.
+The abrasive wear can be referred to as either seizing or grinding.
+This may lead to wear rates up to 1000 times greater than estimated by the valve maker.

-Therefore, it only makes sense to use very fine filtration (3-5 micron) for maintaining the EHC fluid.
-For any Technical Consultancy Call - +91 89751 50700
+It only stands to reason that we employ very fine filtration (3-5 micron) for maintaining the EHC fluid.
+For any Technical Consultancy Call – +91 89751 50700

 2. Valve sticking or blocking